andela-hpopoola/dms/README.md

 ## Limitations

 1. Superadmin cannot customize a new role
-2. A notification is not send to the user when his public document is edited
-3. A number of people that have view a public document is tracked.
+2. The number of people that view a public document is tracked.

 ## Licence